 - Talk test: One word answers

 - Breathing test: Very deep and very rapid

-- Take at least 48 hours recovery after a Hill session before your next Quality workout.
+- Take at least 48 hours of recovery after a Hill session before your next quality workout.

 Race Pace Reps

 If working towards 10k, as your target race approaches you could do race simulation intervals to steel yourself to your target.

 6 x 1 mile intervals at target 10k pace with rest intervals of easy running.
 As the race gets closer you could reduce the rest intervals.
 So start with 3 mins easy running then drop to 2 mins, 90 sec, 60 secs over the weeks as your race gets near.
 Again, can be hugely demanding so should be done sparingly.

 Alternatively, as you get closer to your race, use parkrun as a tune up at your target 10k pace.